smg061/smg061.github.io/README.md

-# smg061.github.io
+# Code Reformatting Homework

 ## This is the homepage for the Horiseon marketing firm, which includes a navigation bar, a header image, and cards with text and images at the bottom of the page.
-### The code for this page was reformatted to consolidate repetitive code that resulted from not using semantic tags in sections like the main article and the aside
+The code for this page was reformatted to consolidate repetitive code that resulted from not using semantic tags in sections like the main article and the aside sections.
-### sections.
 Additionally alt attributes have been added to the images in this page to help meet accessibility requirements.

 ## Reformatting
+In the intial instance of the HTML/CSS code, there was repetitive code that had to be written to deal with the formatting of the page.
+Using semantic tags in HTML, the maintainability and readability of the code was enhanced.

+Before reformating

+After reformatting

 ## Alt attribute for accessibility